 To get to the next page in a pagination, the user has to find the link target (e.g. “Next”), hover the mouse over it, click it and wait for the new page to load.

 The main problem here is that most sites show users very limited content with a single page.
 By making your pages longer without compromising loading speed, users will get more content per page and won’t have to click or tap the pagination button as much.

 There are only a few instances where infinite scrolling is effective.
 It’s best suited for sites and apps that are streams of user-generated content (Twitter, Facebook, Pinterest, Instagram).
 Pagination, on the other hand, is well-suited for goal-oriented sites and apps.

-Google experience is a good illustration for this point.
+Google experience is a good illustration of this point.
 Google Images uses infinite scroll because users are able to scan and process images much more quickly than text.
 Reading a search result takes much longer.
 This is the reason why their Google Search results still use the more traditional pagination technique.

-Designers should weigh the pros and cons of infinite scrolling and pagination before select the one.
+Designers should weigh the pros and cons of infinite scrolling and pagination before selecting the one.
 The choice depends on the context of your design and how that content is delivered.
 In general, an infinite scroll works well for something like Twitter where users consuming an endless stream of data generated in real-time without looking for anything in particular, while pagination interface is good for search results pages where people are looking for a specific item and where the location of all the items the user has viewed matter.
 For case study writing assistance, you can hire professional case study writers on https://getcasestudy.com.